1. Digital Transformation

 By using an event app, you can change your content easily and quickly through the use of a very dummy-proof content management system (CMS).
 This was valuable during Covid times as rules and restrictions changed at the drop of a hat.
 However, it still proves useful today.
 When using a website, for example, there’s a chance that some visitors won’t see new messages, but by combining flexible content with push notifications, you make sure they’re never missed again.
 This can be used to provide other engaging content when, for example, other information is temporarily irrelevant, for example, the ticket shop when the event is sold out or a mobile order page for beverages before or after the event.

 4. Crowd Management

 By applying geofencing in the event app you can analyze the crowded and less crowded places.
 In a heatmap, you’ll see the popular or less popular areas.
 Via a push message, you can make your visitors aware of specific parts of a venue or site that are busier than others and advise them to move to less-busy, alternative spaces such as bars or food stalls with smaller queues to ensure effective crowd management.
 An example to reduce overcrowding is by sending safety updates or, for example, offering discounts at bars in less-crowded areas.
 A win-win-win situation for organizers, visitors, and caterers.

 5. Touchless Everything

-The second way is by providing a seamless, top-notch digital experience for your visitors, replacing the need to print mailed tickets or venue maps without needing to leave the app.
-By bringing everything together in one place, you can use the app during an event to access your ticket, get music suggestions, order food, see where the nearest toilet is, see in real-time where you friends are and get push message when your favourite artist is about to play.
+The second way is by providing a seamless, top-notch digital experience for your visitors, replacing the need to print mailed tickets or venue maps without leaving the app.
+By bringing everything together in one place, you can use the app during an event to access your ticket, get music suggestions, order food, see where the nearest toilet is, see in real-time where your friends are, and get push messages when your favorite artist is about to play.
 Your visitors will be nothing but impressed with the service you can provide them.